spiceai/docs/spiceaidocs/docs/features/data-ingestion/index.md

 pagination_next: null
 ---

-Data can be ingested by the Spice runtime for replication to a Data Connector, like PostgreSQL or the Spice.ai Cloud platform.
+Data can be ingested by the Spice runtime for replication to a Data Connector, such as PostgreSQL or the Spice.ai Cloud platform.

-By default, the runtime exposes an [OpenTelemety](https://opentelemetry.io) (OTEL) endpoint at grpc://127.0.0.1:50052 for data ingestion.
+By default, the runtime exposes an [OpenTelemetry](https://opentelemetry.io) (OTEL) endpoint at grpc://127.0.0.1:50052 for data ingestion.

 OTEL metrics will be inserted into datasets with matching names (metric name = dataset name) and optionally replicated to the dataset source.

 ## Benefits

-Spice.ai OSS incorporates built-in data ingestion support, enabling the collection of the latest data from edge nodes for use in subsequent queries.
-This capability avoids the need for additional ETL pipelines, while also enhancing the speed of the feedback loop.
+Spice.ai OSS includes built-in data ingestion support, allowing the collection of the latest data from edge nodes for use in subsequent queries.
+This feature eliminates the need for additional ETL pipelines and enhances the speed of the feedback loop.

-As an example, consider CPU usage anomaly detection.
-When CPU metrics are sent to the Spice OpenTelemetry endpoint, the loaded machine learning model can utilize the most recent observations for inferencing and provide recommendations to the edge node.
-This process occurs rapidly on the edge itself, within milliseconds and without generating network traffic.
+For example, consider CPU usage anomaly detection.
+When CPU metrics are sent to the Spice OpenTelemetry endpoint, the loaded machine learning model can use the most recent observations for inferencing and provide recommendations to the edge node.
+This process occurs quickly on the edge itself, within milliseconds, and without generating network traffic.

-Additional, Spice will replicate the data periodically to the data connector for further usage.
+Additionally, Spice will periodically replicate the data to the data connector for further use.

 ## Considerations

-Data Quality: Leverage Spice SQL capabilities to transform and cleanse ingested edge data, ensuring high-quality inputs.
+Data Quality: Use Spice SQL capabilities to transform and cleanse ingested edge data, ensuring high-quality inputs.

-Data Security: Assess data sensitivity and secure network connections between edge and data connector when replicating data for further usage.
+Data Security: Evaluate data sensitivity and secure network connections between the edge and data connector when replicating data for further use.
 Implement encryption, access controls, and secure protocols.

 ## Example

 ### [Disk SMART](https://en.wikipedia.org/wiki/Self-Monitoring,_Analysis_and_Reporting_Technology)

-- Start Spice with the following dataset:
+Start Spice with the following dataset:

 ```yaml
 datasets: